rakus/quick_change_directory/README.md

 * `QC_DIR` - Default is `$HOME/.qc`.
 The directory with the index configuration
   file (`qc-index.cfg`) and the created indexes.
 For local installation this directory also contains all scripts.
-Important: If `qc-build-index.sh` is run via crontab, make sure the correct variable is set in that context too.
+Important: If `qc-build-index` is run via crontab, make sure the correct variable is set in that context too.

 * `QC_SKIP_FILTER_EXISTING` - By default qc filters out all not existing